 According to the Institute For Family Studies with Wheatley Institute in a 2018 survey of US adults ages 18-50, higher-earning women report lower satisfaction than their peers.
 They found 56% of women outearn their husbands than nearly 70% of women who were not primary earners.
 The study is called “The Happiness Penalty.”

 Women who earn more sometimes feel awkward, recognizing it is unnatural for their husbands to underearn their wives.
 In the study, women provided 80%-100% of the family income, but 38% of women and their husbands acknowledged their primary providers.

 Women breadwinners score lower on marital satisfaction.
 This study indicates women are uncomfortable with their new role as breadwinners.
-There was no difference reported for married men whether they were the primary earner or not.
+No difference was reported for married men, whether they were the primary earner or not.

-Craig and I have different attitudes towards work.
+Craig and I have different attitudes toward work.
 He is more laid back while I still exhibit a Type A personality.
-Craig works as an attorney in his practice and enjoys flexibility for many years.
-As such, he has some control over his schedule, though when he gets fairly swamped.
-For a time, after I went to law school, I worked with Craig for a short time.
+Craig works as an attorney in his practice and has enjoyed flexibility for many years.
+As such, he has more control over his schedule.
+After I went to law school, I worked with Craig briefly.
 We have very different work ethics.

-Many couples may face conflicts when one person is earning more than the other.
-Resentment often rises when that person is female.
-Women may feel guilty they are doing well, especially if their partner has a fragile ego.
-Couples need two-way communications.
+Many couples may face conflicts when one person earns more than the other.
+Resentment often arises when that person is female.
+Women may feel guilty that they are doing well, especially if their partner has a fragile ego.
+Couples need two-way communication.
 Support and sharing are essential traits.

 Guilt Over Success